Sid2697/Blog_Sid/_posts/2019-11-03-Beam-search..markdown

 In this code, we begin with a list of empty sequences which will contain candidate beams with the corresponding score.
 Then we loop through the probability matrix.
 In this loop, we get the previous best sequence and then expand them by looping through all the classes (characters).
 In this manner, we get a list of possible sequences with scores which is further sorted and we get beams equal to the beam-width.

 Advantage of using this decoding method is that it explores a larger number of solutions.
-But it is slow when compared to the best path decoding algorithm.
+But, it is slow when compared to the best path decoding algorithm.
 If we have *c* characters, *t* time-steps and *k* beam_width, the algorithm has a run time of O(*c.t.k*).

 ## Conclusion